unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 11. * LXX/Hebrew glosses:
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 This marker's data should contain any associated data that was propagated from the A-S lexicon.
 That propagation may have placed this data under other markers in this file, and if so, it should be moved back to this marker's data.
+There may be no LXX/Hebrew gloss data for a given lemma file.
 Remove or expand any abbreviations that may remain and check the format for all scripture references against `Scripture Links`_.
 The LXX book references from Abbott-Smith were generally in the format **<LXX book>.<chapter>.<verse>**.
-These should be reformatted to reflect the documented reference format for the `USFM NAmes <https://ugl-info.readthedocs.io/en/latest/abbreviations.html#usfm-names>`_ portion of these UGL documents.
-This data may be prefaced by the text “;in LXX” to specifically identify the verse reference as being from the LXX.
-It must be prefaced by the semicolon to indicate that it is narrative.
-This data may also include references to Hebrew lemmas.
-These should be formatted per `Hebrew Lemma Links`_, above.
-This Hebrew link should follow its scripture link with a space separating the two.
-This data may only reference the Hebrew lemma without any specific scripture link.
-This is usually prefaced by the text “;in LXX chiefly for” or “;Hebrew”.
-Either of these must be prefaced by a semicolon to indicate that it is narrative,  Multiple instances of data should be separated by a comma with a period terminating all of the data instances.
-It should be noted that after the 1st review a script will be run to add to this manually edited data each and every LXX reference for the lemma.
-This script-generated data will not have any Hebrew content, only the verse references.
-The Final Check/2nd Review will condense the manual and automated entries to eliminate any duplication.
+These should be reformatted to reflect the documented reference format for the `USFM Names <https://ugl-info.readthedocs.io/en/latest/abbreviations.html#usfm-names>`_ portion of these UGL documents.
+An LXX/Hebrew gloss contains, at a minimum, a Scripture link and/or a Hebrew lemma link.
+A space should be used to separate these two if both are present for a single LXX/Hebrew gloss instance.
+Each instance must be separated from other instances by a comma, even if one instance has only a Hebrew lemma link, one instance has only a Scripture link, or one instance has both links.
+Each of these comma-separated instances may have leading textual narrative/discussion which must be preceded by a semicolon (;).
+No special punctutation is needed to transition from this narrative text to one or both of the links for this instance.
 Where present this data should be terminated with a period.
-Examples on the different forms of this data are:
+Examples of the different forms of this data are:
 ::

   {Scripture links only}